appgenie-admin/docs-hound/docs/HOSTED_MCP_SERVER.md

 ## Implementation

-The hosted MCP server implementation consists of:
+The hosted MCP server implementation is a simple HTTP JSON-RPC handler:

-- **Core logic**: `mcp-server/src/mcp-handler.ts` - Shared MCP server logic
+- **HTTP endpoint**: `apps/web/src/app/api/mcp/route.ts` - Direct JSON-RPC handler
-- **HTTP endpoint**: `apps/web/src/app/api/mcp/route.ts` - Next.js API route
+- **No server instance**: Handles JSON-RPC messages directly without the MCP SDK server wrapper
-- **Local server**: `mcp-server/src/index.ts` - Stdio transport for local use
+- **Stateless**: Each request is independent, no persistent connections

-Both local and hosted modes use the same core MCP handler, ensuring consistent behavior.
+The hosted mode directly implements the MCP JSON-RPC protocol, making it more suitable for serverless deployments.